joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-011.rst

 SMTP command, the previous command must be terminated with the CRLF (%0d%0a) sequence.

-Let’s suppose that in the stage 1 (“Identifying vulnerable parameters”), the attacker detects that the parameter “message_id” in the following request is vulnerable:
+Let’s suppose that in the stage 1 ("Identifying vulnerable parameters"), the attacker detects that the parameter "message_id" in the following request is vulnerable:

 .. code-block:: html